10 things I wish I knew before going to Montenegro

-A characteristic feature of Montenegrin cuisine is the use of different types of cheese.
+A characteristic feature of Montenegro cuisine is the use of different types of cheese.
 Also, the cheese is served at each meal.
 Negush cheese is considered to be the most delicious.

-Tours in Montenegro offered to a lot of different resorts of this magical country.
-What to see to expand your horizons and enjoy what you see?
+Tours in Montenegro offer a lot of different resorts in this magical country.
+What to see in Montenegro to expand your horizons and enjoy what you see?
 Almost every city has its own attractions that are worth visiting.
 But first, you need to choose a place where the rest will bring you unforgettable impressions and emotions.

-Kotor.
-It is known by its Old City, which belongs to the cultural heritage of UNESCO.
+• Kotor.
+It is known for its Old City, which belongs to the cultural heritage of UNESCO.
 It has no natural beaches that Budva can boast.
 Montenegro offers over 115 different beaches.
 And whichever one you choose, each one has its own charms and charm.

-Ulcinj.
-One of the oldest cities in Montenegro.
-It has the status of the Old Pirate Capital, where the sea robbers from all over the world hide.
+• Ulcinj.
+It is one of the oldest cities in Montenegro.
+It has the status of the Old Pirate Capital, where sea robbers from all over the world hide.
 The largest sandy beach in the country, "Great Plaza," is located here.

-Taking into account Montenegro's location (which is Europe), the rules of conduct, including on the roads, in the country are very strict.
+Taking into account where is Montenegro (which is Europe), the rules of conduct, including on the roads, in the country are very strict.
 So, for example, for driving with lights off you may face a fine of 30-80 euros.
 If you are in the vehicle, be sure to fasten your seat belt, otherwise, you will pay a fine of 40-100 Euros.
 You will be charged a fine of 60-150 Euros for talking on your mobile phone while driving.

 Failure to comply with speed limits (a fine of up to 2000 euros), driving under the influence of alcohol (up to 60 days' imprisonment) is strictly punished.
 Failure to comply with parking regulations threatens to evacuate the car to the parking lot within the next 10 minutes and a penalty of 150 euros.